-The proof that BandChain's oracle returns consists of two main packets of data:
+The proof that BandChain's oracle returns is a packet called

-The task of the lite client is then to use these two packets to eventually arrive at the block header.
-The steps that makes up this process are as follows:
+The task of the lite client is then to use this packet to eventually arrive at the block header.
+The steps that make up this process are as follows:

-- Use the proof sent it to construct the oracle store’s root hash
+- Use the proof sent to construct the oracle store’s root hash

 - Combine the oracle store hash with the hashes of the other stores in our application to compute the appHash